-Performance Criteria Syllabus

-You can: You will:

-Understand the background to Protection of Pension Commencement Lump Sums (PCLS) Outline the HMRC conditions for PCLS payment What is a PCLS?
-What are the rules for PCLS?
-Crystallised and Uncrystallised funds HMRC conditions The timing of a PCLS payment The HMRC tax implications for a protected PCLS The tax implications of paying a PCLS that is outside of the HMRC conditions The consequences of a paying a PCLS outside of HMRC conditions The HMRC conditions to ensure that a PCLS does not become classed as an unauthorised payment The HMRC term "recycling" of a PCLS and provide examples of recycling
+Performance Criteria Syllabus You can: You will: Understand the background to Protection of Pension 1.
+Background Commencement Lump What is a PCLS?
+Sums (PCLS) What are the rules for PCLS?
+2. Outline the HMRC Crystallised and Uncrystallised funds conditions for PCLS payment 2.
+HMRC conditions The timing of a PCLS payment The HMRC tax implications for a protected PCLS The tax implications of paying a PCLS that is outside of the HMRC conditions The consequences of a paying a PCLS outside of HMRC conditions The HMRC conditions to ensure that a PCLS does not become classed as an unauthorised payment The HMRC term "recycling" of a PCLS and provide examples of recycling